RU-N Final Exam Schedule: Spring 2024 (Tentative)

 STUDENTS MUST BRING FINAL EXAM CONFLICTS TO THE ATTENTION OF THEIR DEAN OF STUDENTS AT LEAST TWO WEEKS BEFORE THE FIRST FINAL EXAM DAY.

-*Online in-person exams are currently optional, but if you chose to give one, it must follow the date and time as indicated on this schedule and a classroom must be requested.
+*Online in-person exams are optional, but if you choose to give one, it must follow the date and time indicated on this schedule and a classroom must be requested.

-**Synchronized online exams are currently optional, but if you chose to give one, it must follow the date and time as indicated on this schedule.
+**Synchronized online exams are currently optional, but if you choose to give one, it must follow the date and time as indicated on this schedule.